No tax on qualified overtime starting in 2025: Employers have reporting requirements

 Therefore, for the week the employee worked 50 hours, the half-time portion total is calculated as $12.50 x 10 overtime hours = $125, qualifying for the deduction.

-The IRS in a fact sheet states that it will provide some “transition relief” both for taxpayers and employers for the current tax year, but CDA Employment Practices Analyst Michelle Coker says a payroll-system change is not one to put off until end of the year.
+Still, CDA Employment Practices Analyst Michelle Coker says a payroll-system change is not one to put off until the last minute.

 “Also, informing employees about this change, including eligibility and limitations, as well as the newly reported information they might see on their pay stub and W-2, would be a best practice,” Coker adds.